awsdocs/amazon-ec2-user-guide/doc_source/monitoring-volume-status.md

    1. \(Optional\) Review any available application or system logs for relevant error messages\.

-   1. If the volume has been impaired for more than 20 minutes, you can contact support\.
+   1. If the volume has been impaired for more than 20 minutes, you can contact the AWS Support Center\.
 Choose **Troubleshoot**, and then in the troubleshooting dialog box, choose **Contact Support** to submit a support case\.

 **To enable I/O for a volume with the command line**